jbferet/prospect/paper/paper.md

                                   Parms2Estimate = Parms2Estimate)
 ```

-## Comparing performances of the two types of inversion with experimental data
+## Performances of the two types of inversion: Comparison with ANGERS data

 Figure \ref{fig:scatter} displays the outputs of the inversion, compared for each configuration of inversion
 in a single scatterplot for each leaf chemical constituent.